khval/NallePuh/not-working.md

  	SuperJam (plays notes, but crashes badly)

-	Octamed Soundstudio 1.03c does not work, (interrupt routine is not working)  (use Matrix insted.)
+	Octamed Soundstudio 1.03c does not work, (interrupt routine is not working)  (use Matrix instead.)
 	(Needs investigation, can be working in the future.)

  	Aegis Sonix - does not start, probably is not using AvailMem,